 - GenEd Requirement:

-If the previous degree was earned at PLU, require the completion of any new GenEd elements.
+If the previous degree was earned at PLU, no additional general education requirements will be added.

 - 96 Semester Hours Maximum:

-Students who complete a bachelor’s degree from an accredited college or university before matriculation at PLU will be admitted with senior standing of 90 semester hours.
+Students who complete a bachelor’s degree, excluding the Bachelor of Applied Science, from an accredited college or university before matriculation at PLU will be admitted with senior standing of 90 semester hours.
 Students may transfer in a maximum of 96 semester hours or 144 quarter hours; of these the maximum transferable from a two-year school is 64 semester or 96 quarter hours.
-These students will have satisfied all General Education Program elements except for four hours in religion (from Christian Traditions); four hours in Perspectives on Diversity; the senior seminar requirement; and, where appropriate, the Bachelor of Arts and Bachelor of Science requirement.
+These students will have satisfied all General Education Program elements except for four hours in The Academic Study of Religion (RL); four hours in Global Engagement (GE); and the Culminating Experience (SR).

 - Current Catalog: